cuplv/dai/README.txt

 2.)
 Using `docker cp` as described in step 7 of the getting started guide, view the generated plots.

+3.)
+If desired (after generating plots), the summary statistics reported in the table of Fig. 10 can be reproduced on this dataset:
+    3.a) `sudo apt-get install datamash`
+    3.b) `datamash mean 1 median 1 perc:90 1 perc:95 1 perc:99 1 < tmp/batch_all.log`
+    3.c) `datamash mean 1 median 1 perc:90 1 perc:95 1 perc:99 1 < tmp/incr_all.log`
+    3.d) `datamash mean 1 median 1 perc:90 1 perc:95 1 perc:99 1 < tmp/dd_all.log`
+    3.e) `datamash mean 1 median 1 perc:90 1 perc:95 1 perc:99 1 < tmp/dd_incr_all.log`

 =================================
 Claims supported by this artifact
 =================================

 Our paper studies two research questions related to this artifact, referred to as "Expressivity" and "Scalability" and discussed/evaluated in Section 7.
 We reproduce those two RQs here and will discuss each in turn.

  * Expressivity: Does the DAIG framework allow for clean and straightforward implementations of rich analysis domains that cannot be handled by existing incremental and/or demand-driven frameworks?

  * Scalability: For these rich analysis domains, what degree of performance improvement can be obtained by performing incremental and/or demand-driven analysis, as compared to batch analysis?

 # Expressivity